-You’ve got sci-fi series, anime series, Netflix series, and more.
-We’ve considered all the best TV series through the ages, and totted up their relative pros and cons, and put together a list that eliminates any more mindless browsing.
-Comedies like Friends, dramas, anthologies such as Black Mirror, timeless classics, animation, we’ve combed the lot to provide you with a comprehensive list of wonderful television to suit any mood.
+You’ve got the best sci-fi series, the best anime series, the best Netflix series, and more.
+We’ve considered hit shows through the ages and totted up their pros and cons to put together a list that eliminates mindless browsing.
+Comedies like Friends, dramas, anthologies like Black Mirror, timeless classics, and animation, we’ve combed the lot to provide you with a list of wonderful TV to suit any mood.

-It’s likely one of your favourites isn’t listed.
-Not everything can be considered the best, otherwise it defeats the purpose.
+It’s likely one of your favorites isn’t listed in our best TV series.
+Not everything can be considered the best.
+Otherwise, it defeats the purpose.
 It’s also likely some of these are shows you’ve already been recommended a thousand times – if that’s the case, please allow us to be the voice that finally persuades you.
-Pop the kettle on, check the pantry’s full, and relax, for some of the small screen’s best entertainment.
+Pop the kettle on, check the pantry is full, and relax for some of the small screen’s best entertainment.

 When the body of a young woman, Laura Palmer (Sheryl Lee), is found wrapped in plastic, special agent Dale Cooper (Kyle MacLachlan) is brought in to investigate her murder.
 What follows is a surreal downward spiral into the titular wee town, involving interdimensional travel, multiple planes of reality, entities categorically not of this Earth, and a mystery that unravels across decades.

 Co-created by Mark Frost and David Lynch, Twin Peaks has gone from being a misunderstood experiment to one of TV’s great enigmas.
 Each of the three seasons has a particular allure, and the latest, in 2017, is perhaps the most intriguing yet.
 Be wary, though, because the owls are not what they seem…